rapidsms/rapidsms/docs/topics/frontend.rst

 RapidSMS provides an optional framework for making the applications on your site have a common look and feel.

-Starting with release 0.12.0, the framework uses `Twitter Bootstrap`_.
+Starting with release 0.12.0, the framework uses `Twitter Bootstrap`_, v2.2.2.

 This document is intended to describe how the contrib apps use Bootstrap, and how you might use it in your own apps.